 Be prepared to provide details about one another’s likes, dislikes, routines, shopping habits, and other personal information that one would be expected to know about their husband or wife.

-Green Card Marriage Interview Questions About Your Spouse And Their Family
+Green Card Through Marriage Interview Questions About Your Spouse And Their Family

 - What is your spouse’s date of birth?